Paulo Ferreira: Chelsea

 Ferreira appeared in his 200th game for Chelsea on 20 April 2011, playing the entire 3–1 home win against Birmingham City.
 He was once described by Mourinho as "a player who will never be Player of the match but will always score 7/10 for his individual display".

 Ferreira featured often under Carlo Ancelotti but, after his sacking and his replacement with André Villas-Boas, found it hard to find a place in the squad as the latter manager opted for a younger squad in detriment of several veterans.
 His first game of the 2011–12 campaign was on 21 September 2011, on a penalty shootout win over Fulham for the League Cup.
 His first league appearance occurred on 22 December, after coming on for injured Ivanović in a 1–1 draw away to Tottenham Hotspur; in the final minutes of that match, he suffered a fractured cheekbone in a clash with Gareth Bale.

-On 27 March 2012, in his first UEFA Champions League start of the season, Ferreira had another solid defensive performance to help Chelsea defeat S.L.
-Benfica 1–0 at the Estádio da Luz. and eventually win the quarter-final tie 3–1.
-On 19 May, he was an unused substitute in the final against FC Bayern Munich.
+On 27 March 2012, in his first UEFA Champions League start of the season, Ferreira had another solid defensive performance to help Chelsea defeat Benfica 1–0 at the Estádio da Luz. and eventually win the quarter-final tie 3–1.
+On 19 May, he was an unused substitute in the final against Bayern Munich.

 Ferreira's contract ran through the summer of 2013, and both player and club confirmed that they would not renew it upon its expiration.
 He made his last appearance in a league fixture with Everton on 19 May 2013, coming on as a late substitute to a round of applause as the 2–1 win secured the hosts a spot in the Champions League group stage.
 Afterwards, teammate Frank Lampard addressed the crowd and praised the 34-year-old defender, who announced he was retiring from professional football and thanked the fans for their continued support; over nine seasons, he appeared in 217 official games.

-After retiring, Ferreira worked for Chelsea as an ambassador and assistant loan player technical coach.